 Sometimes, a total overhaul just isn’t necessary.
 But as it turns out, a bit more of an overhaul would have gone a long way in making the Gear Fit 2 Pro worth it.

-Samsung Gear Fit 2 Pro release date and price
+Samsung Gear Fit 2 Pro price and availability

-The latest smart fitness tracker from Samsung is now available across several regions for $199 (£209, not available in AU) through the company’s website.
+The latest smart fitness tracker from Samsung is now available across several regions for $199 (£209, about AU$370) through the company’s website.

-If you order now in the US, Samsung will toss in a set of Samsung U Flex wireless headphones, which admittedly sweetens the purchase quite a bit.
+With some deals in the US, Samsung will toss in a set of Samsung U Flex wireless headphones, which admittedly sweetens the deal.

-For perspective, the Samsung Gear Fit 2 launched last year for $179, though is now easy to find for a much cheaper rate through third parties, like Amazon.
+For perspective, the Samsung Gear Fit 2 launched in 2016 for $179, though is now easy to find for a much cheaper rate through third parties, like Amazon.
 Of course, Samsung is selling it still at full cost, so we don’t recommend that avenue

 - Traditional strap clasp is a good improvement